ryanjcooper/cse423-compiler/design_document.md

 The following limitations include:
 * arrays can be declared, but not specified statically i.e char string[] = "" works but not char string[] = {'a', 'b'}
 * arrays can be referenced with an int i.e. a[1] but not without the int, so "a[] = b" will not work
+* variable lists are not permitted i.e. int i,j,k; is not allowed
 * pointers can only be in the form *variable, not much else can be done with them
 * for loops have to be in the "form for (i = 0; i < 1; i++) {  }" not precise, just similar format
 * if statements, while loops, for loops all need braces around their interior